 How to apply

-Interested candidates should send a motivation letter, CV, two references, and one writing sample (i.e. published article, thesis or white paper) to Mireille Deen at firstname.lastname@example.org.
 The application will not be considered unless it is complete and all supporting documentation has been provided.
-Applications will be reviewed on a rolling basis.
+There will be no compensation for relocation costs.

 Please note, the Dutch Immigration and Naturalization Service (IND) does not grant visas for people from countries outside the EU for positions in this pay bracket.